hariprasad12994/rosetree/README.md

 The data structure is unsorted, unbalanced tree.
 Users are allowed to insert data from top to bottom and left to right

+Users are free to use the single header rosetree.hpp in the project The container works best with C++14 and above

 ## Basic API documentation
 ### Rosetree
 ```c++